 Paris also makes a great base for day trips to the surrounding countryside, cities, and historic castles.
 Check here for my recommendations of the best day trips from Paris.

 With so much to see and do in this city, it’s easy to explore Paris in 3 days.

 Please, do NOT travel without travel insurance!
 I’ve had to rely on mine twice before (once for damaged luggage, once because I developed a lung infection while traveling).
 While the cost may seem annoying and better spent elsewhere, trust me when I say you’ll be sorry if you don’t have it.
 For just a couple bucks a day, you can save yourself a whole lot of stress and money.
 I like to recommend SafetyWing for travel medical insurance.
 With prices starting at $37 for 4 weeks, they are one of the most affordable options I’ve found.
 Learn more about the importance of travel insurance here.

 Planing a Trip to Europe?
 Don’t Forget:

-Thank you to the Paris Tourism board for providing me with Paris museum passes for my latest visit!
+Thank you to the Paris Tourism board for providing me with Paris museum passes for my 2016 visit!